 Updated September 3, 2020

-If you’re caring for ducks, it’s very important that you know how to safely handle and hold them.
+If you’re caring for Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource., it’s very important that you know how to safely handle and hold them.
 Some ducks are more receptive to being held than others, but many ducks aren’t very fond of the experience.
 Each resident in your care might have their own special handling requirements depending on their breed and health needs.
-Regularly picking up a duck will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking.
+Regularly picking up a Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking.

 When approaching a duck, it’s essential that you do not chase them.
 Chasing is going to stress them out and will likely make them skittish around you.
 Lowering yourself down to their level and offering a little bit of food or an appropriate treat can help encourage ducks to want to spend time with you!
 Some more nervous ducks may actively avoid your grip, so they might require a bit more coaxing.
 If you’re gathering a duck for a health checkup, especially if they are showing signs of illness, remember to wear gloves and protective clothing in order to lower the chances of contracting or spreading any external parasites.
 And even if you aren’t conducting a health examination, you may want to wear thicker clothing and gloves when handling more skittish ducks, because they may nip at you, scratch you, or strike you with powerful wings when you try to handle them.